 However, worry not; there are a few simple steps and tips that can help get rid of those stubborn dye stains to make your carpet look good once again.

-In this detailed article, I will show you how to identify different types of dye stains along with a few extra tricks to remove them depending on your carpeting type.
+In this detailed article, I will show you how to identify different types of dye stains on your carpet, along with a few extra tricks to remove them depending on your carpeting type and fabric.

 So, if you’re ready to remove that dye stain once and for all without damaging your expensive carpet, let’s get started.